 Dear Readers,

-There is much food for reflection for the mind, the soul and the spirit in this new edition.
-Whether you’re a writer or a reader, or both, ENJOY!
 And if you are a writer and want to share your creative efforts with us, check out our submission guidelines on the HOW TO SUBMIT page.

 Bonne lecture!
 Good reading!